ls1intum/Artemis/doc/bamboo-bitbucket-jira/BAMBOO_BITBUCKET_JIRA_SETUP.md

 This page describes how to set up a programming exercise environment based on Bamboo, Bitbucket and Jira.

+Please note that this setup will create a deployment that is very similiar to the one used in production but has one difference:
+In production, the builds are performed within Docker containers that are created by Bamboo (or its build agents).
+As we run Bamboo in a Docker container in this setup, creating new Docker containers within that container is not recommended (e.g. see [this article](https://itnext.io/docker-in-docker-521958d34efd)).
+There are some solution where one can pass the Docker socket to the Bamboo container, but none of these approachs work quite well here as Bamboo uses mounted directories that cause issues.

+Therefor, a check is included within the BambooBuildPlanService that ensures that builds are not started in Docker agents if the development setup is present.

 **Prerequisites:**
 * [Docker](https://docs.docker.com/install)